nortikin/sverchok/docs/nodes/viz/viewer_draw_surface.rst

 * **Display Control Net**, **Control Net Color**, **Control Net Line Width**.
   Control display of surface's control net (edges between control points), for NURBS and NURBS-like surfaces.
 Control net is not displayed by default.
+* **Display Node Lines**, **Node Lines Color**, **Node Lines Width**.
+Conrtol display of node lines, i.e. isolines at U and V parameters according to node values of knotvectors along U and V parameter directions.
+Node lines are not displayed by default.

 Operators
 ---------